 - Pethidine injection

-A new blog post is coming soon explaining the positives and negatives of each type of pain relief.
+Read 10 Pain Relief choices for labour to find out all of the pros and cons of each type of pain relief.
 There are also in-depth articles linked below on my experience with hypnobirthing, a birthing ball, and a TENS machine.
+Find out why I loved these natural pain relief options and how they gave me a positive birthing experience.

 What is Hypnobirthing?